Bridge Diffusion Model: Bridge Chinese Text-to-Image Diffusion Model with English Communities: Related Work

 \section{Related Work}

-In recent years, the field of Text-to-Image (TTI) generation has experienced remarkable growth.
-Early endeavors employed Generative Adversarial Networks \cite{Goodfellow_Pouget-Abadie_Mirza_Xu_Warde-Farley_Ozair_Courville_Bengio_2017} to produce images from textual descriptions \cite{DBLP:conf/cvpr/Tao00JBX22,xu2018attngan,Zhang_Koh_Baldridge_Lee_Yang_2021,DBLP:conf/cvpr/ZhuP0019}.
+In recent years, the field of TTI generation has experienced remarkable growth.
+Early endeavors employed Generative Adversarial Networks \cite{Goodfellow_Pouget-Abadie_Mirza_Xu_Warde-Farley_Ozair_Courville_Bengio_2017} to produce images from textual descriptions.
 This was achieved by harnessing the adversarial interplay between a generator and a discriminator to yield lifelike images.
 With the resounding success of the transformer architecture, a subset of research shifted the generation task towards a sequence-to-sequence paradigm, training generators in an autoregressive manner.
-Noteworthy instances encompass ERNIE-ViLG \cite{DBLP:journals/corr/abs-2112-15283}, DALL-E \cite{Ramesh_Pavlov_Goh_Gray_Voss_Radford_Chen_Sutskever_2021}, Cogview \cite{ding2021cogview}, Make-A-Scene \cite{gafni2022make}, and Parti \cite{DBLP:journals/tmlr/YuXKLBWVKYAHHPLZBW22}.
-More recently, diffusion models have garnered acclaim for achieving cutting-edge outcomes in this domain \cite{DBLP:journals/corr/abs-2204-06125,Rombach_Blattmann_Lorenz_Esser_Ommer_2022,DBLP:journals/corr/abs-2205-11487}.
+Noteworthy instances encompass ERNIE-ViLG \cite{DBLP:journals/corr/abs-2112-15283}, DALL-E \cite{Ramesh_Pavlov_Goh_Gray_Voss_Radford_Chen_Sutskever_2021}, and Parti \cite{DBLP:journals/tmlr/YuXKLBWVKYAHHPLZBW22}.
+More recently, diffusion models have garnered acclaim for achieving cutting-edge outcomes in this domain \cite{DBLP:journals/corr/abs-2204-06125,Rombach_Blattmann_Lorenz_Esser_Ommer_2022,saharia2022photorealistic}.
 These methods have continually refreshed the metrics in this field by iteratively injecting text conditions during the denoising process.
-Evident progress can be seen in works like LDM \cite{Rombach_Blattmann_Lorenz_Esser_Ommer_2022}, DALL-E 2 \cite{DBLP:journals/corr/abs-2204-06125}, and Imagen \cite{DBLP:journals/corr/abs-2205-11487}.
-The primary aim of our investigation is to leverage the backbone-branch architecture to empower the network in generating images that possess a profound grasp of native language semantic understanding.
+Evident progress can be seen in works like LDM \cite{Rombach_Blattmann_Lorenz_Esser_Ommer_2022}, DALL-E 2 \cite{DBLP:journals/corr/abs-2204-06125}, and Imagen \cite{saharia2022photorealistic}.
+Recently, diffusion models based on the DIT have been emerging in abundance, with some even achieving state-of-the-art performance, such as SD3.5\cite{SD3.5} and Flux\cite{FLUX}.
+The primary aim of our research is to leverage the backbone-branch architecture to empower the network in generating images that possess a profound grasp of native language semantic understanding.